-Note: this guide builds on, and goes further than, the existing introductory Tableau Desktop demo.
+Note: this guide builds on, and goes further than, the existing Introductory Tableau Desktop demo.
 There are some graphs in the introductory tutorial that are not covered in this tutorial, so feel free to consult both.

+You will need a few Excel files and a CSV file to follow along with this tutorial.
 In order to download and unzip the data required for this tutorial, please follow these instructions:

 1. Right click on the desktop and select New and then Folder.
 Name this folder Workshop.